freedomofpress/securedrop/docs/upgrade_to_tails_3x.rst

 copied over.
 These files are critical for decrypting submissions.

 Once complete, unmount the TailsData partition.

+Repeat these steps for every device, making a new folder on the backup device for each device you backup.

 Finally, once you have completed the steps described in this section for each USB drive, unmount the Backup partition and store the drive somewhere safely.